-I have a hard time visualizing how drawings on paper will look in three dimensions and in real space, which means my garden beds get done and re-done, sometimes on the fly, as I try to get the look in the ground to match the one in my head.
+I have a hard time visualizing how drawings on paper will look in three dimensions and in real space, which means my garden planning is sporadic.
+Beds get done and re-done, sometimes on the fly, as I try to get the look in the ground to match the one in my head.
 In the past, I’ve had the good fortune of working with a local landscaper who I trusted to take my ideas and give them an appropriate shape that looked good in both two and three dimensions.
 From there, I would revise the layout and reassess the plants.

 With our new house, I paid to have a one-time consultation with a garden designer (something I recommend most gardeners do before starting a larger project) and she reinforced some of the ideas I had and gave me some good suggestions for bed shapes and plant materials.
 I’m using those ideas to plan my back gardens on my own.
 Next year, we will re-do some of the sidewalks and stairs in our front, which have drainage issues, and at that point, I’ll probably hire a designer to give shape to the front.
 For now, I’m on my own.

 Before getting too deeply into garden planning, you have to to ask the big questions.
 Here are some I’ve been asking myself over the past year, and a few of the answers I’ve come up with.

 How will the landscape be used?
 Our yard basically has three sections and I see them as having three purposes.
 The front faces the street and I want it to be welcoming and to fit in with the other landscapes on the block, many of which have big trees and more defined spaces than we have.
 I don’t see us using that space for sitting outside much, though I’m open to adding a front patio area in the future.
 For now, I’m adding and subtracting plants from the existing bed and we are putting our bird feeder (and probably a bird bath) on the east-front side of the house.
 This was a purely practical decision.
 There’s a small window in the house that I can use to watch the birds, and as my husband says, “where do you want the bird poop?”